Henk van Rensbergen (Brussels, 1968) is an airline pilot, and currently flies as a Captain on the Boeing 787.

 Henk van Rensbergen has already had several exhibitions.
 His photographs and his original passion have been widely featured in the national and international press.

-Belgian editor Lannoo has published 3 “abandoned places” books.
+Belgian editor Lannoo has published 3 “abandoned places”-books, and in 2014 the “photographer’s selection”-book.

 Feel free to contact me.